nightroman/FarNet/FSharpFar/README.md

 **Installation**

-FSharpFar requires .NET Framework 4.6.1 and FarNet.
+FSharpFar requires Far Manager, FarNet, .NET 4.6.1.

 F# or anything else does not have to be installed.

 [Get, install, update FarNet and FarNet.FSharpFar.](https://raw.githubusercontent.com/nightroman/FarNet/master/Install-FarNet.en.txt)

+As a result, you get the complete F# scripting tool set portable with Far Manager (assuming .NET 4.6.1+ and Microsoft Visual C++ Redistributable pre-installed).
+Use it inside Far Manager with *FarNet* and outside Far Manager with *fsx.exe*.

 ***
 ## Menus